Find Grad Schools

 50% Racial-Ethnic Minorities*

 Texas A&M University - College Station comes in at #2 on our list of the most popular colleges offering graduate certificates in agricultural public services.
-The average in-state tuition for full-time undergraduates is $8,578 per year, while in-state graduate students, on average, pay $6,885 per year.
-For the 2020-2021 academic year, 2 graduate certificates were handed out to agricultural public services majors at Texas A&M College Station.
+The average in-state tuition for full-time undergraduates is $8,815 per year, while in-state graduate students, on average, pay $6,885 per year.
+During the most recent year for which we have data, 2 people received their graduate certificate in agricultural public services from Texas A&M College Station.
 About 100% of this group were women, and 50% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to agricultural public services that offer graduate certificates.